Aviation Safety Managers Battling Organizational Silos

 These metrics are tracked and monitored by an SMS database.
 After all, companies with multiple divisions have budgets for SMS databases to monitor SMS performance.
 If you are still using spreadsheets and your company has more than 300 employees, I recommend an SMS database to be able to track safety performance by divisions.
 This will allow you to pinpoint organizational areas with substandard safety performance.

 If you have spreadsheets, it is impossible to monitor safety performance at the employee level.
 This allows employees to hide in plain sight and ignore the SMS.
 This is a very common phenomenon in Southeast Asia.
 To combat employee apathy, we have clients that track employee safety performance.
-Reports can be rolled up to determine divisions within the company that has low employee participation.
+Reports can be rolled up to determine divisions within the company that have low employee participation.
 Corrective actions can be taken when these problems can be measured, identified and the root cause determined.

 Related Aviation SMS Performance Monitoring Articles